heades/dialectica-spaces/README.md

 - DC over sets can be found in [DCSets.agda](DCSets.agda)
 - Dial over sets can be found in [DialSets.agda](DialSets.agda)

-Concurrency operators defined in DCSets instantiated to the three element concrete lineale can be found in [concurrency.agda](concurrency.agda).
+Concurrency operators defined in DialSets instantiated to the three element concrete lineale can be found in [concurrency.agda](concurrency.agda).